theemo-tokens/theemo/website/docs/design/figma/references.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-References enables you to alias a token to another one.
+References enable you to alias a token to another one.
 Select a node for which you want to manage references, eg. a color swatch.
-Open the "Theemo" plugin and a dialog will appear that let you do it.
+Open the Theemo plugin and which let's you do that.
 Currently these styles are supported:

 - Fill Style
 - Stroke Style